BestTimesToVisit.com Logo

 activity

 Embark on a scenic train ride that takes you through breathtaking landscapes to the southernmost railway station in the world.
 Keep your eyes peeled for stunning views of the Beagle Channel and the rugged mountains.
-This is a truly unforgettable journey that will leave you breathless.
+Consider booking a first-class ticket for extra comfort and panoramic windows.

 Best time: October-April